aHojo/GameHub/README.md

 2. are looking for a quick metacritic review
 3. to see if a specific game is appropriate for their child based on graphics and ratings

-## Getting Started
-Instructions to get a copy of the project up and running on your local machine for development/testing.
-See deployment for notes on how to deploy the project on a live system.
-API keys?

 ## Prerequisites
 In order for GameHub to properly function, the user must install the Chrome Exetension CORS Toogle.
  <br />